 Note: Registering for the seminar does not automatically register you to take the CEM exam.
+Fee is for seminar only and for programs held in continental US.
+Pricing for courses held outside the continental US will be higher depending on course location and travel.
 To complete the certification application process ($400 fee) and qualify to sit for the exam, or for more information on CEM certification, CLICK HERE.

 AN IN-DEPTH PREPARATORY COURSE FOR THE CEM EXAMINATION

 AEE's Certified Energy Manager® (CEM®) certification program is: